heremaps/devrel-workshops/harp.gl/grace-hopper-2020/intermediate/README.md

 });
 ```

-### Add a data source for poles data
+### Add a data source for poles to the map

 #### Create DataSource for poles

-This includes creating a datasource provider which uses the pole.json file.
+This includes creating a datasource provider which uses the poles.json file.
-VectorTileDataSource uses the provider and sets the style set as defined above.
+[VectorTileDataSource](https://www.harp.gl/docs/master/doc/modules/harp_vectortile_datasource.html) uses the provider and sets the styleset as defined above.

 ```
 const geoJsonDataPolesProvider = new GeoJsonDataProvider(